 For example, if you find yourself drawn to books about exercising and endurance, it may motivate you to train for a marathon or start a new exercise regimen.
 Reading is something that will always benefit you, no matter the topic.

-Here are lists of the some books that I recommend:
+Here are lists of some of the books that I highly recommend:

 28. Engage in solo exercise and individual sports.

 Athletes in individual sports are able to learn how to be self-reliant.
 When engaging in a solo exercise, your success is entirely dependent on your own efforts, and you don't have anyone else to blame if you fail.

 This helps teach people responsibility and decision-making skills.
 Solo sports and exercises also allow you to become more aware of your body-mind connection, and how you use your physical prowess to achieve a goal.

 Breathing is what connects the body and mind.
 Conscious breathing is a practice that can be developed to optimize health and wellness and improve overall function.
 It can relax the mind and spirit while helping you overcome anxiety and negative thoughts.

 The goal of conscious breathing is to redirect your focus to your breath instead of your thoughts.
 It helps you become more aware of your body as you focus on nothing besides the breath entering and leaving your body.
 Check out this quick guide on conscious breathing.

 The quest for self-awareness requires you to stop thinking and stop doing for a period of time in order to listen to and understand your inner workings.
 With the hectic pace of modern life, many people experience stress and tiredness, which leads to frustration.
 This can have a negative effect on overall health.